felixsty/zoom-saas-sql-analysis/README.md

 # Zoom SaaS User Analytics (SQL & Python)

 ## Overview
-This project simulates and analyzes a Zoom SaaS subscription dataset using **Python** for dataset generation and **SQL** for data cleaning and analysis.
+This project simulates and analyzes a Zoom SaaS subscription dataset using **Python (Pandas & NumPy)** for dataset generation and **SQL** for data cleaning and analysis.
 The focus is on understanding user growth, churn behavior, and revenue metrics for different subscription plans and regions.

 ---